 May 9th was the annual Buddha Day celebration at Coyote Ridge Correctional Center.
 Coyote Ridge is a medium security prison located in Connell, Washington, about two-and-a-half hours from the Abbey and is the largest prison in the state.
-There are 2,468 male inmates currently.
+There are 2,468 males incarcerated currently.

 I arrived at the prison at 8:00 am and was greeted by the lay volunteer of the Buddhist group, Chris.
 He introduced me to two Zen monks; Thay Kozen and Thay Vinh Minh as well as two other volunteers.
 We passed through security and walked through a series of locked gates and fences with razor wire.
 The landscape was concrete without any green plants or trees growing.
 We arrived at a large room that was in the education wing of the prison.

-Some inmates were setting up an altar and others were setting up chairs in a circle.
-At 8:45 movement began and about 35 inmates came into the room.
+Some incarcerated people were setting up an altar and others were setting up chairs in a circle.
+At 8:45 movement began and about 35 people came into the room.
 They were open and friendly with Chris and the other volunteers as well as with the chaplain, Eric Askren.
 It was beautiful to see the mutual trust and respect between them.

 Lunch was then served, and one could see this was very special food—not the usual food they get.
 Everyone was very happy to get nutritious food.